I Have A Remotely Piloted Aircraft (Drone) And I Want To Fly It, What Do I Need To Know?

 HOW DO I APPLY FOR A REOC, WHAT ARE THE STEPS INVOLVED?

 Once you have gained your RePL, you may operate commercially with a ReOC holder, or apply for your own RPA operator’s certificate.

 To gain a ReOC you must:

 2.. complete and submit supporting documentation including your RPAS operations manual and RPAS operations procedures (Library);

-3.. pay the estimated fee (approx $1700 to $2000) for a non-complex aerial work operations ReOC); and
+3.. pay the estimated fee (approx $1500) for a non-complex aerial work operations ReOC); and